cgruver/workspace-backup-prototype/README.md

    __Note:__ The CronJob does not work yet.
 It needs a custom service account with some role bindings.

-1. The CronJob inspects all Dev Spaces namespaces for DevWorkspaces that have been started within a configurable amount of time.  i.e. the last 24 hours.
+1. The CronJob inspects all Dev Spaces namespaces for DevWorkspaces that have been stopped within a configurable amount of time.  i.e. the last hour.

 1. The CronJob will extract necessary metadata on the DevWorkspace to be backed up and then instantiate a Template which creates a Job in the namespace of the DevWorkspace that runs a backup routine.

 1. The backup routine mounts the PVC of the DevWorkspace

-1. The backup routine uses Buildah to create a FROM Scratch image containing the contents of the ${PROJECTS_ROOT} of the DevWorkspace.
+1. The backup routine uses Buildah to create a `FROM Scratch` image containing the contents of the `${PROJECTS_ROOT}` of the DevWorkspace.

 1. The backup image is pushed to an external image registry using credentials within the namespace.